cronologic-de/ug_timetaggermodule/source/hardware.rst

 **PCIe_SMCLK, PCIe_SMDAT**
     Single-ended 3.3 V CMOS signals for system management bus.

-    Currently no supported by the driver and firmware.
+    Currently not supported by the driver and firmware.

     Can be connected to the corresponding signals on a PCIe_CEM connector with the 470R series resistor or can be left floating.